How Adept’s Ease-of-Use and Scalability is Helping Seahorse Position for Aggressive GrowthCase Study

 Seahorse has two facilities: research and development in Billerica, Massachusetts, and consumables design, and manufacturing and instrument manufacturing in Chicopee, Massachusetts.

-When Bill Beard, Engineering Services Manager came on board in 2011, the Billerica engineering division had no document control system, files were simply archived into uncontrolled Windows folders.
+When Bill Beard, Engineering Services Manager came on board in 2011, the Billerica engineering division had no document control system, documents were simply archived into uncontrolled Windows folders.
 The Chicopee manufacturing division did add a workgroup-based PDM system, but soon realized that design collaboration would require an enterprise system.
 “The ability for real-time design collaboration became a need, not a want,” says Beard.
 “We took a hard look at what applications were available that would allow us to go from demo to go-live in a very short period of time.”

 Three criteria were key.
 First was replication as Seahorse has two geographical sites, so design collaboration was critical; second was ease-of-use and a short learning curve; and third, the system had to be scalable to accommodate a growing engineering staff.